 HMRC Time to Pay

 All businesses in financial distress and outstanding tax liabilities may be eligible to receive support with their tax affairs through HMRC’s Time to Pay service.
 Please note that this will be done on a case by case basis.
 There is a dedicated helpline for this on 0800 0159 559

-A new Coronavirus Job Retention Scheme will be set up to help pay people's wages.
+A new Coronavirus Job Retention Scheme has been set up to help pay people's wages for workers placed on temporary 'furlough'.
 Employers will be able to contact HMRC for a grant to coverup to 80% of a worker's wages, up to a total of £2,500 a month - backdated to the 1st of March.